I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Don’t start unpacking yet.

-Take two minutes and do a quick check.
-Connect to the Wi-Fi and see if it actually works.
+Take two minutes and run a quick check.
+Connect to the Wi-Fi, does it actually work?
 Look out the window.
-Is your view a brick wall three feet away?
-Stand still and listen.
-Can you hear the ice machine or elevator through the wall?
+Is your view just a brick wall three feet away?
+Stand still.
+Listen.
+Can you hear the ice machine or elevator humming through the wall?

 If something’s off, go back to the desk right now.
-It’s way easier to switch rooms before you’ve settled in than it is an hour later when you’re already in your pajamas.
+Seriously, it’s way easier to switch rooms before you’ve settled in than an hour later when you’re already in your pajamas.

 I learned this the hard way in Lake when I unpacked everything, then realized my room was directly above the hotel bar.
 By the time I went back down, they were fully booked.